-- 1.24 Coaches should not drink alcohol so soon before coaching that the smell will still be on their breath when working with players. - 1.25 The wearing of shorts, flip flops and other casual wear is not conducive to the professional appearance of BJA national events that the BJA is working to achieve and therefore a formal dress code is required for coaches coaching matside at national events.
+- 1.28 The Judo coach should never smoke when coaching. - 1.29 Coaches should not drink alcohol so soon before coaching that the smell will still be on their breath when working with players. - 1.30 The wearing of shorts, flip flops and other casual wear is not conducive to the professional appearance of BJA national events that the BJA is working to achieve and therefore a formal dress code is required for coaches coaching matside at national events.
 The dress code for matside coaching is as follows: